FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Solar-and-Energy-Analysis.md

     ![](./images/UpperTerraceSketch_32.png)

+3. Notice how the covered terrace is shaded during the hottest hours of the summer months – surely not an accident, but a matter of design!

-3. Shadows reveal import qualities of design, but they can also cause software performance to slow down.
+**Note**: Shadows can cause software performance to slow down.
 Two suggestions for mitigating this: turn shadows off if you notice navigation getting slow; turn layers like **furniture** off if they aren't necessary to studying shadows

-Note how the covered terrace is shaded during the hottest hours of the summer months – surely not an accident, but a matter of design!

 #### Solar Analysis
 Being visual people, designers can learn and communicate an incredible amount of information from heat map diagrams like the one we're about to create